outdoor trinidad logo.gif (5127 bytes)

 Los Iros beach compressed.jpg (65291 bytes)

 The Los Iros beach seems to always have constant breezes, making it a favorite for windsurfers.
-It has been also been a favorite vacation location for southerners for more than 30 years and although its popularity as a vacation location has declined there are still rental beach houses and a guest house.
+It has been also been a favorite vacation location for southerners since the 1920's and although its popularity as a vacation location has declined there are still rental beach houses and a guest house.
 The beach is approximately 2 kilometers in length with light brown sand.
 The waves have an average height of 40 centimeters.
 There are weak to moderate longshore currents along the shore and care should be exercised on the eastern end where the currents are strongest.
 The Ministry of Tourism has lifeguards posted at this beach.
 During the rainy season, sand flies are plentiful.

 Erin Beach